platformio/platformio-docs/librarymanager/creating.rst

 *PlatformIO* :ref:`librarymanager` doesn't have any requirements to a library source code structure.
-The only one requirement is library's manifest file - :ref:`library_config`.
+The only one requirement is library's manifest file - :ref:`library_config`, `library.properties <https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification#library-metadata>`_ or `module.json <http://docs.yottabuild.org/reference/module.html>`_.
 It can be located inside your library or in the another location where |PIOAPICR| will have *HTTP* access.

 Updates to existing libraries are done every 24 hours.
 In case a more urgent